orta/kf-theme-vscode/README.md

 <img width="1239" alt="screen shot 2017-10-30 at 4 37 37 pm" src="https://user-images.githubusercontent.com/2157285/32172443-d4924b5c-bd90-11e7-8124-0f33d126f1b3.png">
 <img width="1246" alt="screen shot 2017-10-30 at 4 37 03 pm" src="https://user-images.githubusercontent.com/2157285/32172441-d46479ca-bd90-11e7-8b36-3ff42e51206d.png">

-## What is this?
-This page obviously is about a syntax theme, but for this one we have somehow a back story that is way different than just different coloring.

-When people say beautiful codes they always mean less complexity or clever code but when we say that we mean it for real.
-The code must look nice when you read it.
-In order to manage the code we invented [Kary Foundation’s Coding Style (KFCS)](https://github.com/pmkary/comment/wiki) and the fact that we have a very restricted way of [coding style](http://kary.us/2015/02/12/arendelle-coding-styles/).

-Now beauty matters but also it’s the psychology that matters.
-As developers what you see all day long is code.
-So it matters that the code be pretty and it matters that your editor is pretty because well it’s your life happening behind it.
-But how should it look? what colors must be there?

-For what we know we all are playful people.
-We have an active inner child.
-Our editors must look like playgrounds.
-We have developed a rainbow colored theme.
-With warm colors chosen very carefully for the finest code quality possible.

-From what we noticed [iA Writer](https://ia.net/writer) has the most carefully defined experience.
-We loved the `gold` and `red`/`orange` colors used by their highlighter and inspired by their design we shaped a coding experience that for us was the most joyful look of the code ever possible.

 <br><br>

 ## Your workbench redesigned.
 Given the possibilities and limitations we have tired our best to fully recolor Visual Studio Code to a new level and make it an entirely new experience which we really hope you like and enjoy!